PabloLuisMolinaBlanes/RadioPlatform/README.md

  * Fixed bug where the original callsign would remain to use to login when modified.
  * Updated tutorial.
  * Added some clarity to the crud pages, now it should be more clear what is mandatory and what isn't.
+ * Added GitHub Pages as a new technology